 PurposeThe Medical Services Advisory Committee (MSAC) is an independent non-statutory committee established in 1998.
 It is comprised of individuals with expertise in clinical medicine, health economics and consumer matters.

 MSAC appraises medical services, health technologies and health programs for public funding through an assessment of their comparative safety, clinical effectiveness, cost effectiveness and total cost, using the best available evidence.
 This includes, but is not limited to amendments and reviews of existing services funded on the Medicare Benefits Schedule (MBS) or other non-MBS funded programs (for example, blood products, screening programs or prostheses referred by the Prostheses List Advisory Committee).

-Roles and functionMSAC is to:
+Roles and functionMSAC will:

-CompositionMSAC’s size and composition is to be determined by the Minister for Health.
-MSAC’s composition is drawn from a wide range of experts constituted from time to time to address the likely type of applications for the committee’s consideration.
+CompositionThe MSAC’s size and composition is to be determined by the Minister for Health.
+The MSAC’s composition is drawn from a wide range of experts constituted from time-to-time to address the likely type of applications for the Committee’s consideration.

 Members are also required to participate in sub-committees and/or other ad-hoc working groups as determined by the MSAC Executive from time to time.